abarker/strip-hints/README.rst

    Only test if any changes would be made.
 If any stripping would be done then it prints ``True`` and exits with code 0.
 Otherwise it prints ``False`` and exits with code 1.

+``--no-colon-move``
+   Do not move colons to fix line breaks that occur in the hints for the function return type.
+Default is false.
+See the Limitations section below for more information.
+Not recommended.

+``--no-equal-move``
+   Do not move the assignment with ``=`` when needed to fix annotated assignments that include newlines in the type hints.
+When they are moved the total number of lines is kept the same in order to preserve line number correspondence between the stripped and non-stripped files.
+If this option is selected and such a situation occurs an exception is raised.
+See the Limitations section below for more information.
+Not recommended.

 If you are using the development repo you can just run the file ``strip_hints.py`` in the ``bin`` directory of the repo::